bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 for the game and syncing with a server using a different technology.

 Of course, your game may also have a setting page, and that setting page might be better done with hypermedia than whatever solution you use for the core of your game.
-There is nothing wrong with mxing and matching approaches!
+There is nothing wrong with mixing approaches in the Transitional style!

+We should note, however, that it is typically easier to embed SPA components _within_ a larger hypermedia architecture, than vice-versa.
+Isolated client-side components can communicate with a broacher hypermedia application via events, in the manner demonstrated in the [drag-and-drop Sortable.js + htmx](https://htmx.org/examples/sortable/) example.

-### Your team is not on board
+### _If your team is not on board_

 A final reason to not choose hypermedia isn't technical, but rather sociological: currently, hypermedia simply isn't in favor in web development.
-Many companies have adopted react as their standard library for building web applications.
+Many companies have adopted React as their standard library for building web applications.
 Many developers and consultants have bet their careers on it.
-Many hiring managers have never heard of hypermedia, let alone htmx, but put react on every job they post out of habit.
+Many hiring managers have never heard of hypermedia, let alone htmx, but put React on every job they post out of habit.
+It is certainly much easier to hire for r

 While this is frustrating, it is also a real phenomenon and should be borne in mind with humility.
 Although Contexte was able to rewrite their application quickly and every effectively in htmx, not all teams are as small, agile and